seidels/structured-phylodynamic-models/README.md

 # structured-phylodynamic-models
-Code to reproduce the results of the paper "Quantitative Comparison of pylodynamic models for structured populations"
+Code to reproduce the results of the paper "Quantitative comparison of pylodynamic models for structured populations"